-The cloud refers to an online system which allows you to easily store, manage, and transfer files.
+The cloud refers to an online system that allows you to easily store, manage, and transfer files.
 It uses encryption techniques and requires a password to access the files.
 This is a much safer option for documents containing sensitive material.

-It can be pricey to store documents through a more traditional method, such as external hard drives or in-house file system.
+It can be pricey to store documents through a more traditional method, such as external hard drives or an in-house file system.
 This is why the cloud is an ideal solution for businesses.
 Cloud storage is a cost-effective method for any size organization.

 Another significant factor may be time.
-The cloud may be the best option because it has easy and fast retrieval time.
+The cloud may be the best option because it has an easy and fast retrieval time.
 Your files can be quickly searched for using a simple keyword.
 Additionally, any device that has access can retrieve the files they need and for collaboration purposes.

 It is important to consider which files you plan on storing because the cloud is not for all documents.
-Laws and regulations, such as HIPAA and FACTA, protect consumer’s privacy, and could prevent some documents from being stored on the cloud.
+Laws and regulations, such as HIPAA and FACTA, protect consumer’s privacy and could prevent some documents from being stored on the cloud.

 Storing on the cloud creates a more convenient solution for storing files digitally.
-Keeping information secure is probably a top priority, so it’s critical to choose the right storage.
+Keeping information secure is probably a top priority, so it’s critical to choose the right type of storage.
 The cloud could be the option for you.